135compact.com 16mm film ultra compact cameras Kiev 30 (M)

 feels solid.
 The speed and aperture settings plus a decent focusable lens make it quite desirable.
 Picture results

 were fine.
-The big picture format, 13x17, gives you a more the 50% bigger picture area, which means less grain on the prints.
+The big picture format, 13x17, gives you a more than 50% bigger picture area, which means less grain on the prints.

 The 35mm tank and the 16mm reel accessory.